Autumn Festival (中秋节 ) (zhōng qiū jié ) or Moon Festival is coming.

 Why people eat moon cake?

-It was said, at the end of Yuan Dynasty, some Chinese rebels wrote a detailed rebellion message on the paper and hid these messages in round cookies to avoid the current government’s investigation.
+It was said, at the end of Yuan Dynasty, some Chinese rebels wrote a detailed rebellion message on the paper and hid these messages in round cookies to avoid the government’s investigation.

 The fight planned on August 15 was a big victory.
 From then, eating moon cakes on August 15 became a popular custom.